Homegear/Homegear-Doc/Homegear-EnOcean/source/configuration.rst

     openssl genrsa -aes256 -out private/homegearclient.enc.key 2048
     openssl req -new -key private/homegearclient.enc.key -out newcert.csr openssl ca -in newcert.csr -out certs/homegearclient.crt

+.. warning:: The common name needs to be unique.
+When you get the error ``TXT_DB error number 2`` open the file ``index.txt`` and remove the line with the common name of the certificate you just tried to create.
+Then create the certificate again.

 Now all certificates are created.